 We enable the effective use of our knowledge.

 We help create a supportive policy environment for inclusive insurance.

 We are sustainable, with funding and internal operations to support our mission and vision.

-The Access to Insurance Initiative helps establish effective insurance markets around the world in order to improve lives, strengthen communities and grow economies
+The Access to Insurance Initiative helps to establish effective insurance markets around the world in order to improve lives, strengthen communities and grow economies.

 The challenge: In many parts of the world, people and businesses live and operate without the security of insurance.
 When loss strikes, it does not discriminate between the rich and poor, or the developed or developing world.
 Yet too often, regulators and supervisors do not have the technical knowledge to establish an effective insurance framework which enhances access for all, insurance providers may not see a compelling business opportunity to offer products to the low-income population, and there is a lack of understanding of the benefits of insurance to individuals and companies.